 Students registered for classes may make adjustments to their schedules during the first five days of the first week of classes (add/drop period).
 The university Office of Records and Registration highly recommends that you use the online registration system.
 After the first week, you may only withdraw from classes.
 This adjustment may or may not have a financial impact on your student bill.
 You also may register late during the first week of classes.

 You may withdraw from a course before the withdrawal date, which occurs approximately midway through each semester.
 You will not receive credits for a withdrawn course, nor does it impact your GPA.
 However, the course appears with a mark of W on your transcript.
 You may withdraw in person at the Student Services Center (Grace E. Harris Hall, 1015 Floyd Ave.) or by the phone registration system.
 Withdrawal does not eliminate financial responsibility for the class.
 Students who withdraw from a course may or may not be entitled to a refund.

 If you try to register for the upcoming semester and get a message saying you have a hold, you can check the personal information section in eServices to find out what type of hold you have and the contact information for seeking a resolution.
 Should you continue to have problems, please contact the Office of Student Services.
 Because registration and financial holds often are placed well before registration time, you can check eServices prior to registration to make sure you are free from holds.

-In order to complete the requirements for M.S. and Ph.D. degrees in the School of Engineering, students must design and implement an original research project.
+In order to complete the requirements for M.S. and Ph.D. degrees in the College of Engineering, students must design and implement an original research project.
 The progress of this project is guided by a faculty adviser and monitored by an advisory committee.

 Students receive guidance and counsel on their research project from the graduate program director before the permanent adviser is appointed.
 The permanent adviser holds primary responsibility for directing the development of the student in the program and providing the appropriate guidance and counsel.